Telangana State Engineering Common Entrance Test

 TS ECET 2020 exam is administered by Jawaharlal Nehru Technological University, Hyderabad across 14 regional centers in the states of Telangana and Andhra Pradesh.

-TS ECET 2020 was held on 31-08-2020.
+TS ECET 2020 was held on 31–08–2020.
 TS ECET 2022 was scheduled for 12 July 2022.
 However, due to heavy rains in Telangana, the TS ECET 2022 has been postponed.
 New dates will be shared soon.

 History

-TS ECET was formerly ECET examination conducted by Andhra Pradesh until 2014 (before formation of Telangana in 2 June 2014).
+TS ECET was formerly ECET examination conducted by Andhra Pradesh until 2014 (before formation of Telangana on 2 June 2014).

 ECET exam used to be conducted by Andhra Pradesh State Council of Higher Education administered by universities Jawaharlal Nehru Technological University, Kakinada and Jawaharlal Nehru Technological University, Hyderabad until 2014.

 Later from 2015 it is conducted as TS ECET conducted by Telangana State Council of Higher Education and AP ECET by Andhrapradesh State Council of Higher Education.

 2023

 The minimum prerequisites for taking the TSECET are: